 In conclusion, Web3 will change the job industry forever by opening up new opportunities and changing how we approach work.

-The most notable change will be how we shift from traditional jobs to a more decentralized model where people are rewarded for playing games, learning about new topics, and participating in DAOs.
+The most notable change will be shifting from traditional jobs to a more decentralized model where people are rewarded for playing games, learning about new topics, and participating in DAOs.